The Power

 Story & Plot Summary: The Power

-Quick Plot Summary: The Power is a Horror film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1984, The Power is a Horror film directed by Jeffrey Obrow.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Susan Stokey.

 Ending Explained: The Power

-The final moments of The Power reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Power reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Power?